 Like so many of his ancestors and of his contemporaries, Debora’s painting depicts a young man leaning on his mother for help.
 His tattoos and scars tell a tale of a rough life.
 As for the Lady herself, her image lies not on a canvas but on cinder blocks – she presents herself in the grit of the city.
 The young man’s forehead rests on her clasped hands.
 The open fold of her blue mantle gives the impression that she’s about to enfold him it in as well, that the glorious Lady will wrap up the kneeling sanctuary-seeker in that sign of protection and patronage, comfort and safety.
 It was a gesture itself regularly imported into artistic depictions of Mary, the Refuge of sinners:

-The reality is that Debora’s life and art suggest that they already have.
-Indeed they have, are now, and in the future surely will.
+Debora’s life and art suggest that they already have.
+Indeed they have, are now, and in the future they surely will.